cubicmushroom/WordPress/README.md

 Roadmap
 -------
+To Do...

+* Config file generation (using init console command)
+* Update download to use config file, rather than parameters.yml file

-Proposed commands...
+Proposed commands (wordpress:xxx)...

-* init              - Sets up config of local environment.
+* :init             - Sets up config of local environment.
 This should be called automatically if no config file is found when running any other commands
-* setup-local       - Sets up a local WordPress environment
+* :setup:local      - Sets up a local WordPress environment
-* setup-remote      - Sets up a remote WordPress environment via SFTP/FTP
+* :setup:remote     - Sets up a remote WordPress environment via SFTP/FTP
-* clone-from-remote - Clones a copy of a remote WP site to local machine
+* :clone:remote     - Clones a copy of a remote WP site to local machine